bferguson3/swsfc-e/readme.md

 ### file list
 - 8x16romaji.png: actually 6x16, used for translation
 - f8000bank.png: bitmap text for sfc1
+- binary_edits.ips: will change an unedited SFC1 rom into one ready for reinsert.py
 - *.ips: current IPS (if you need a cmd line patcher: https://github.com/bferguson3/pips)
 - *_dump.json: script dumps (does not include system text)
 - *.tbl: character tables